haraldng/omnipaxos/docs/src/sequencepaxos/storage.md

 ```

 ## PersistentStorage
 `PersistentStorage` is a persistent storage implementation that stores the replicated log and the state of OmniPaxos.
-The struct uses [Commitlog](https://crates.io/crates/commitlog) to store replicated logs, for storing the replica state users can choose between [rocksDB](https://crates.io/crates/rocksdb) or [sled](https://crates.io/crates/sled).
+The struct uses [Commitlog](https://crates.io/crates/commitlog) to store replicated logs, for storing the OmniPaxos state users can choose between [rocksDB](https://crates.io/crates/rocksdb) or [sled](https://crates.io/crates/sled).
 Users can configure the path to log entries and OmniPaxos state, and storage-related options through `PersistentStorageConfig`.
-The configuraiton struct features a `default()` constructor for generating default configuration, and the function `with()` that takes path and storage options as arguments.
+The configuraiton struct features a `default()` constructor for generating default configuration, and the constructor `with()` that takes path and storage options as arguments.
 We recommend the user to generate the default configuration and then setting the desired fields.
 ```rust,edition2018,no_run,noplaypen
 use omnipaxos_core::{
     sequence_paxos::{SequencePaxos, SequencePaxosConfig},